Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Application to Survey Reports of Physical Disorder

 Exact posterior inference for an MRF prior is already computationally infeasible for an irregular lattice with 615 areal units.
 Therefore, we compare the MDGM-ST prior on the latent variable, the best performing MDGM class from the simulation studies, to an aMRF prior.

-We obtained 5000 draws from the posterior using the MCMC algorithms described in Section~\ref{sec:mod_fit} and discarded the first 1000 as burnin.
-Figure~\ref{fig:disorder_post_mean} shows the posterior mean of the latent variable at each block group.
-Both models produce a similar partition of the block groups into higher and lower probability areas of ratings indicating that garbage is a problem.
+We ran four MCMC chains in parallel for each model, with 5000 draws per chain, using the MCMC algorithms described in Section~\ref{sec:mod_fit} and Appendix~\ref{ap:mcmc}.
+The latent variable was independently and randomly initiated.
+We initiated $\eta_0$ with random uniform draw on $(0,.5)$, $\eta_1$ on $(0.5,1)$, and $\beta$ on $(0,0.88)$ for the aMRF and $(0,2)$ for the MDGM-ST. We discarded the first 1000 draws of each chain as burn-in.
+The estimated R-hat values for each parameter and the statistic $T(\z)$ were all less than 1.01 and trace plots of the four chains for each parameter showed good mixing.

-The right panel of Figure~\ref{fig:disorder_comparison} shows the difference between the block group posterior means for the two models, with the block groups with zero ratings outlined in black.
-In the left panel of Figure~\ref{fig:disorder_comparison} are box plots of the posterior distributions for the spatial dependence parameter $\beta$ and the Bernoulli error parameters $\etabf$.
-Unsurprisingly, the posterior distributions for $\beta$ are quite different in the two models.
-As the MDGM-ST class involves fewer connections between areal units in each update of the latent variable, a larger value of $\beta$ is needed to produce a similar degree of clustering of the latent variable as compared to an MRF.
-Overall, the MDGM-ST estimates slightly higher probabilities of the latent variable being one compared to the aMRF, but has lower estimates of the of error parameter.
+Figure~\ref{fig:disorder_comparison} shows the posterior mean of the latent variable at each block group for an MDGM-ST prior in the left panel and the difference between the MDGM-ST minus the aMRF prior in the center panel.
+The difference between models is small and both produce a similar partition of the block groups into higher and lower probability areas of ratings indicating that garbage is a problem.
+Block groups with zero ratings are outlined in black.